bennuttall/pydantic-workshop/README.md

 - You can run a Python program in the terminal or your IDE
 - You have a mechanism for creating virtual environments - and knowing how to activate and connect with your IDE
-- Create a virtualenv and run `make develop` at the root of the repo (requires poetry), or run `pip install -e .` from the `lib` directory
+- Create a virtualenv and run `make develop` at the root of the repo, or run  `pip install -e .` from the `lib` directory

 ## vscode